Home

 There is a special bond between horse and rider.
 This relationship cannot be duplicated with mechanical equipment.
 Over the years, the horse and rider, learning each other's movements, body language, moods and clues, strengthen this bond.
 When that bond is broken, the horse must adjust to life without its familiar partner.

-The Riderless Horse is an honor usually reserved for someone who has worked for our community, in the fight against AIDS, or for the rodeo itself.
+Our Riderless Horse ceremony is an honor usually reserved for someone who has worked for our community, in the fight against AIDS, or for the rodeo itself.
 They represent the fact that life goes on with new people taking up the fight for their fallen comrades.